tyowk/topgg.utils/README.md

 ## **Conclusion**

 Topgg Utils provides a simple and efficient way to interact with the Top.gg API for managing bot statistics, handling votes, and reacting to events.
-Whether you are updating your bot’s statistics or managing real-time vote events, Topgg Utils makes it easier to integrate Top.gg functionalities into your Node.js application.
+Whether you are updating your bot’s statistics or managing vote events, Topgg Utils makes it easier to integrate Top.gg functionalities into your Node.js application.

-For more detailed documentation and examples, refer to the [official Topgg API documentation](https://docs.top.gg/docs).
+For more detailed documentation and examples, refer to the official [Topgg API documentation](https://docs.top.gg/docs).